coingaming/moon/README.md

    `asdf plugin add elixir`
    `asdf plugin add nodejs`
 2. Run `asdf install`.
 This will install all the tool versions specified in the _.tool_versions_ file Or you can install each tool version manually by typing:
    `asdf install erlang` # and follow https://github.com/asdf-vm/asdf-erlang#asdf-erlang on fail (e.g. `export KERL_CONFIGURE_OPTIONS="--without-wx --without-javac"`)
    `asdf install elixir`
    `asdf install nodejs`

 3. Try running `iex -S mix phx.server`
 4. Stop the command above, then try running `./run-locally-dev.sh`

+# Running .run-auto-importers.sh

+This script imports figma assets and icons.
+You need to set the values in the .env file.

 # Preferences to consider when writing code